 The assessment methods for this qualification are set by SFJ Awards, and consist of:

-• Multiple-choice questionnaire completed during the 5-day classroom training.
+Multiple-choice assessment is completed during the 5-day classroom training:

 Learners will receive an SFJ Awards Level 3 Qualification upon successful completion of the course.